pauly/lightwaverf/README.md

 # lightwaverf

 LightWaveRF wifi link communication for command line home automation.
 A ruby gem for lightwaverf home automation.
-See http://www.lightwaverf.com
+Interact with lightwaverf wifi link from code or the command line.
+Control your lights, heating, sockets etc. Also set up timers using a google calendar and log energy usage.

 Get a LightWaveRF wifi link http://amzn.to/V7yPPK and a remote socket http://amzn.to/RkukDo